 SUN-DRIED TOMATO + PESTO + PARMESAN

 The pesto and cheese provide the majority of the flavor, while the tomatoes bring the bulk of the nutrients.
-The sun-dried fruit is rich in stress-busting vitamin C and lycopene, an antioxidant that lowers risk of cardiovascular disease, skin damage and certain cancers.
-In fact, sun-dried tomatoes are so nutrient-dense that we've named them one of the 57 Healthiest Foods on the Planet.
+The sun-dried fruit is rich in stress-busting vitamin C and lycopene, an antioxidant that lowers risk of cardiovascular disease, skin damage, and certain cancers.

 VEGGIES + CHICKEN STOCK + PARMESAN + EGGS

 Chicken stock imparts plenty of flavor with a negligible calorie cost, while the eggs, avocado, and veggies provide a host of healthy fats and filling nutrients like protein, fiber, and water.
 This risotto-like dish is perfect for fall.